Introduction

 Why do Hills Hornets implement these rules in place?

 Too many representative players in the one team will easily overwhelm other teams with little or no touch experience through their structured play.
-Consistently lopsided score lines can decrease player confidence and enjoyment of the game for the losing team.
-However, for the unchallenged team, this can also create poor habits and deviation from technical gameplay learned.
+Consistently lopsided scores can decrease player confidence and enjoyment of the game for the losing team.
+However, for the unchallenged team, this can also create poor habits and deviation from the technical gameplay learned.

-We hope players who have benefited from the Hill Hornets representative program understand the rationale behind the policy.
+We hope players who have benefited from the Hills Hornets representative program understand the rationale behind the policy.

 We understand that these constraints can mean friends who have played together in park comp in previous seasons may need to separate as a result of these rules.
 However, we would encourage all representative players to use park comp as an opportunity to build additional friendships, and relay the knowledge and experience they have gained as a representative player to those that haven’t had the same development opportunity.
 It is also a time to develop leadership skills – You always get better at something if you teach what you learn.